-I lived in a old camper so we could pay down debt faster.
+I lived in an old camper so we could pay down debt faster.

 I drive a beater car.

-I pulled moldy sheet-rock out of my basement and cleaned up a back-upped sewer…4 freaking times.
+I pulled moldy sheet-rock out of my basement and cleaned up back-upped sewer…4 freaking times.

 But I won’t trade away the things DEEPLY important to me.